Timception/Drift-Keyboard-V3---Wired-Vial-Version/readme.md

 <br/><br/>

 >[!Note]
->Converting to wireless requires a completely different [MCU](https://typeractive.xyz/products/nice-nano?srsltid=AfmBOopMetf7paTuZNdF40KFVV3Wz2GTHhOIjCt8Dya6_cj1KBGjmZew), refer to [Drift Keyboard V3 Wireless](https://github.com/Timception/zmk-config-drift-v3-editor)Add commentMore actions
+>Converting to wireless requires a completely different [MCU](https://typeractive.xyz/products/nice-nano?srsltid=AfmBOopMetf7paTuZNdF40KFVV3Wz2GTHhOIjCt8Dya6_cj1KBGjmZew), refer to [Drift Keyboard V3 Wireless](https://github.com/Timception/zmk-config-drift-v3-editor)
 >
 >This project would not have been done without the beautiful people from the [QMK](https://github.com/qmk/qmk_firmware) and [VIAL-QMK](https://github.com/vial-kb/vial-qmk) Community
 >Thank you for making this awesome firmware.